History of Jill Biden in Timeline

 March 1975: Meeting Joe Biden

-In March 1975, Jill met Senator Joe Biden on a blind date set up by his brother Frank.
+In March 1975, Jill Jacobs met Senator Joe Biden on a blind date set up by his brother.
+She was impressed by his manners.

-In 1975, Jill Biden graduated with a Bachelor of Arts in English from the University of Delaware and began her career as a substitute teacher in Wilmington, later teaching English full-time at St. Mark's High School.
+In 1975, Jill Biden graduated with a Bachelor of Arts in English from the University of Delaware.
+She began her career as a substitute teacher in Wilmington and then taught high school English full-time at St. Mark's High School in Wilmington.
+She also spent five months working in Joe Biden's Senate office.

 June 17, 1977: Marriage to Joe Biden